LeChienCour/DevOpsLab/AWSDevOpsLabs/02-iac/resources-and-costs.md

    - Set up billing alerts to notify when approaching free tier limits

 4. **Optimize networking costs**
-   - NAT Gateways are one of the most expensive components - consider alternatives like NAT instances for dev/test
+   - NAT Gateways are one of the most expensive components - the Terraform lab has been optimized to disable NAT Gateway in dev environment
+   - For production environments, consider alternatives like NAT instances for dev/test
    - Use VPC endpoints for AWS services to reduce NAT Gateway traffic
    - Consider using a single AZ for development environments to reduce redundant resources
+   - **Terraform Lab Optimization**: ECS tasks run in public subnets with security groups for protection

 5. **Manage state storage costs**
    - Implement lifecycle policies for S3 buckets to manage state file versions